whaili/llm-d-inference-sim/README.md

 - `config`: the path to a yaml configuration file
 - `port`: the port the simulator listents on, default is 8000
 - `model`: the currently 'loaded' model, mandatory
-- `served-model-name`: model names exposed by the API (comma-separated)
+- `served-model-name`: model names exposed by the API (a list of space-separated strings)
-- `lora-modules`: LoRA module configurations in JSON format: [{"name": "name", "path": "lora_path", "base_model_name": "id"}], optional, empty by default
+- `lora-modules`: a list of LoRA adapters (a list of space-separated JSON strings): '{"name": "name", "path": "lora_path", "base_model_name": "id"}', optional, empty by default
 - `max-loras`: maximum number of LoRAs in a single batch, optional, default is one
 - `max-cpu-loras`: maximum number of LoRAs to store in CPU memory, optional, must be >= than max-loras, default is max-loras
 - `max-num-seqs`: maximum number of sequences per iteration (maximum number of inference requests that could be processed at the same time), default is 5